-Risk adjustment

-Currently, risk scores are used to adjust the MSSP benchmark in three ways:
+Risk scores are used to adjust the MSSP benchmark in three ways:

-- 1. Risk adjust each historical benchmark year to BY3 - 2.
-Risk adjust the regional benchmark to the ACO's average risk by enrollment type to calculate the regional FFS adjustment - 3.
-Risk adjust the ACO's historical benchmark to each performance year
+- 1. Risk adjust each historical benchmark year (BY) to BY3. - 2.
+Risk adjust the regional benchmark to the ACO's average risk by enrollment type to calculate the regional FFS adjustment. - 3.
+Risk adjust the ACO's historical benchmark to each performance year.

-The first two uses described above continue to apply full risk score adjustment.
-Currently under use #3, the benchmark is fully adjusted for the new ACO beneficiaries' risk score, but the risk score adjustment is effectively capped by a demographic adjustment for beneficiaries continuing in the ACO.
-CMS is proposing to use full risk score adjustment for both newly and continuously assigned beneficiaries, but capping the overall risk score adjustment at plus or minus 3%.
+The first two uses described above continue to apply to full risk score adjustments.
+For the third use, CMS will no longer cap risk score changes for continuously assigned beneficiaries using demographic scores and will eliminate the distinction between newly and continuously assigned beneficiaries.
+CMS will now cap overall2 risk score increases at 3%, but risk score decreases will continue to be unlimited.
 It is important to note that the cap applies to the cumulative risk score adjustment between BY3 and a given performance year.

-The implications for ACOs include:
+The implications of these changes for MSSP ACOs include:

 - Complete and accurate coding is necessary to maintain an ACO's benchmark.
-This has always been the case, but the proposed rules provide additional incentives to ensure proper documentation. - Coding improvement can lead to a higher benchmark, but only up to the 3% limit.
-While the risk score adjustment is limited to 3%, maintaining or improving coding and documentation may be the difference between shared savings and shared losses for many ACOs. - The model may not fully account for significant population changes due to the 3% risk score adjustment limit.
-This could benefit or hurt an ACO, depending on if the population changes are expected to increase or decrease costs.
+While this has always been the case, the new rules give additional incentives to ensure proper documentation. - Coding improvement can lead to a higher benchmark, but only up to the 3% limit.
+While the risk score adjustment increase is limited to 3%, maintaining or improving coding and documentation may be the difference between shared savings and shared losses for many ACOs. - The model may not fully account for significant population changes due to the 3% risk score adjustment cap.
+This could hurt an ACO if the population changes increase costs.